RTEMS/rtems-docs/c-user/task/directives.rst

 delete itself by restarting it with a special argument or by sending it a message, an event, or a signal.

-Deletion of the current task (:c:macro:`RTEMS_SELF`) will force RTEMS to select another task to execute.
+Deletion of the calling task (:c:macro:`RTEMS_SELF`) will force RTEMS to select another task to execute.

-The :term:`TCB` for the deleted task is reclaimed by RTEMS.
+When a task deletes another task, the calling task waits until the task termination procedure of the task being deleted has completed.
+The terminating task inherits the :term:`eligible priorities <eligible priority>` of the calling task.

 When a global task is deleted, the task identifier must be transmitted to every node in the system for deletion from the local copy of the global object table.